 God does not want the drab uniformity of bureaucrats but a dynamic unity held together by overwhelming loyalty to Christ.

 In our bodies, we have a mussel called the “adductor.”
 The adductor draws one part of the body toward one another.
 This is the work of the Holy Spirit in the body of Christ.
 His work is to draw Christians together.

 In the realm of music, there must be harmony for music to be delightful to our ears.
 Discord is hard on the ears.
 God wants Christians to be like a well-tuned piano.
-If a piano gets out of tune, this will result in discord and discord offends—discord, dissatisfaction, and murmuring damage the church.
+If a piano gets out of tune, it will result in discord, discord offends, discord, dissatisfaction, and murmuring damage the church.
 Two things are hard on the heart.
 1) Running uphill, 2) Running down people.

 Strife within the church causes more harm than persecution from without.
 We can explode a whole case of dynamite on top of a rock without doing much damage.
 However, if we bore a hole in the heart of the rock and insert one stick of dynamite, we will blow that rock of smithereens.

 One of the reasons there is such fragmentation in evangelicalism is that if we are not satisfied in one church, we can go to another.
 That is latitude and freedom.
 No one needs to be unhappy in a church that does not fit our style.
 If we do not like the music in one church, we can go to another.
 If we do not like preaching in one church, then we can go to another church.
 If we want less formal service, we can go where we will find it.
 There we will be a blessing, and we can rest at ease.
 We will cooperate and live in harmony with the church we choose.
 There they can harness us to serve without being grieved or handicapped.